CSCfi/csc-user-guide/docs/support/tutorials/ml-multi.md

 learning applications on CSC's supercomputers.
 It is part of our [Machine learning guide](ml-guide.md).

+First we will explain the general principles, such as single- and multi-node jobs and mechanisms for launching multiple processes.
+After that we discuss some common software frameworks how to use them on CSC's supercomputers.

 ## Nodes and tasks

 ### GPU Nodes